opensvc/docs.opensvc.com/source/howto.getting.started.rst

 Storage Configuration
 =====================

 We use Linux LVM to manage our storage.
-As we plan 2 services, we assign 1 lun to each OpenSVC service.
+As we plan to create 2 services, we assign 1 lun to each OpenSVC service.

 **On sles1 node**